MLDemon: Deployment Monitoring for Machine Learning Systems: Discussion

-Adaptive sampling rates are a well-studied topic in the signal processing literature \cite{dorf1962adaptive,mahmud1989high,peng2009adaptive,feizi2010locally}.
+Adaptive sampling rates are a well-studied topic in the signal processing literature \citep{dorf1962adaptive,mahmud1989high,peng2009adaptive,feizi2010locally}.
 The essential difference is that in signal processing, measurements tend to be exact whereas in our setting a measurement just reveals the outcome of a single Bernoulli trial.
 Another popular related direction is \textit{online learning} or \textit{lifelong learning} during concept drift.
-Despite a large and growing body of work in this direction, including \cite{fontenla2013online,hoi2014libol,nallaperuma2019online,gomes2019machine,chen2019novel, nagabandi2018deep, hayes2020lifelong, chen2018lifelong, liu2017lifelong, hong2018lifelong}, this problem is by no means solved.
-Our setting assumes that after some time $T$, the model will eventually be retired for a updated one.
-It would be interesting to augment our formulation to allow a policy to update $f$ based on the queried labels.
-Model \emph{robustness} is a related topic that focuses on designing $f$ such that accuracy does not fall during distribution drift \cite{zhao2019learning,lecue2020robust,li2018principled, goodfellow2018making, zhang2019building, shafique2020robust, miller2020effect}.
+Despite a large and growing body of work in this direction, including \citep{fontenla2013online,hoi2014libol,nallaperuma2019online,gomes2019machine,chen2019novel, nagabandi2018deep, hayes2020lifelong, chen2018lifelong, liu2017lifelong, hong2018lifelong}, this problem is by no means solved.
+Our setting assumes that after some time $T$, the model will eventually be retired for an updated one.
+It would be interesting to allow a policy to update $f$ based on the queried labels.
+Model \emph{robustness} is a related topic that focuses on designing $f$ such that accuracy does not fall during distribution drift \citep{zhao2019learning,lecue2020robust,li2018principled, goodfellow2018making, zhang2019building, shafique2020robust, miller2020effect}.

-\paragraph{Broader Impacts \& Limitations} Anomaly detectors may employ deep neural networks and are thus susceptible to their fragility.
-By robustifying the monitoring process, \textsc{MLDemon} can help organizations and ML stakeholders safely deploy ML models. \textsc{MLDemon}'s limitation is that it lacks the ability to go beyond alert generation.
-Identifying times and settings when the ML model is not performing well is critically important, which is why \textsc{MLDemon} focuses on this.
-Interesting directions of future work is to incorporate downstream model repair and retraining together with monitoring.
+\paragraph{Broader Impacts \& Limitations} Anomaly detectors may be fragile.
+By robustifying the monitoring process, \textsc{MLDemon} can help organizations and stakeholders safely deploy ML models. \textsc{MLDemon}'s limitation is that it lacks the ability to go beyond alert generation.
+An interesting direction for future work is to incorporate downstream model repair and retraining together with monitoring.